 Weber said as a practical matter, the exception to these type of open records typically has been used in police internal affairs matters.
 They also are used in separate employee investigations - not necessarily elected officials.

 The rationale for this: Involved parties and witnesses are able to speak freely, which can allow for a thorough investigation.

-Dunwoody's case appears to be different.
-Wilson's investigative report was completed by openly talking to people involved in the alleged confidential breach, with no expectation of privacy.
+Dunwoody's case appears to be different. was completed by openly talking to people involved in the alleged confidential breach, with no expectation of privacy.
 The report, released in March, names people interviewed in great detail.
 Information about Bonser's health matters were even disclosed.